English Grammar Tense for Class 8

 • She has spent the entire morning writing letters.

-To describe an activity that occurred and was finished in the past.
-For example:
+Describes an activity that occurred and was completed in the past.

 • We left for Mumbai yesterday.